 1. Targeted Keywords

-Your ads are triggered when users search for specific keywords related to your non-profit’s mission.
-More on this later, but here are some examples of keywords, their search volume and costs per click.
+Your ads are triggered when users search for specific keywords related to your non-profit's mission.
 With a Google Ads Grant campaign, you are not allowed to use single keywords, so would be more specific with terms such as, "Volunteer in Canada" or "Volunteer at Food Shelter".
-All of which will have unique search volume.

 2. Well-Written Ads